Steven Kwan Preview, Player Props: Guardians vs. Twins

 Steven Kwan At The Plate

-- Kwan has an OPS of .714, fueled by an OBP of .337 and a team-best slugging percentage of .377 this season.
+- Kwan leads Cleveland in slugging percentage (.375) thanks to 41 extra-base hits.

-- He ranks 43rd in batting average, 53rd in on base percentage, and 120th in slugging among the qualifying hitters in MLB play.
+- Among the qualified hitters in MLB play, he ranks 47th in batting average, 54th in on-base percentage, and 123rd in slugging.

-- Kwan enters this game on a six-game hitting streak.
-During his last games, he's hitting .391.
+- Kwan will look to extend his seven-game hitting streak.
+He's batting .304 in his last games.

-- Kwan has picked up a hit in 69.9% of his 133 games this year, with more than one hit in 31.6% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.